-Wild Animals (Not Immediate Threat to Humans) The Roseville Police Department does not respond to wildlife complaints unless the animal is an immediate threat to humans.
-For wildlife complaints or concerns, please contact the Minnesota Department of Natural Resources at 651-296-6157.
+Wildlife is a natural occurrence in Roseville.
+The Police Department does not respond to wildlife complaints unless the animal is an immediate threat to humans.
+For wildlife concerns or questions, please contact the Minnesota Department of Natural Resources.